kumarsecurityfocal/probeops-backend/docs/DEPLOYMENT_AWS.md

 1. Create a PostgreSQL RDS instance in AWS
 2. Configure security groups to allow your EC2 instance to connect to RDS
-3. Update your .env.prod file with the RDS endpoint:
+3. Update your .env.backend file with the RDS endpoint:
    ```
    DATABASE_URL=postgresql://${POSTGRES_USER}:${POSTGRES_PASSWORD}@your-rds-endpoint.rds.amazonaws.com:5432/${POSTGRES_DB}
    ```